awsdocs/amazon-sagemaker-developer-guide/doc_source/API_CreateTrainingJob.md

  ** [RoleArn](#API_CreateTrainingJob_RequestSyntax) **   <a name="SageMaker-CreateTrainingJob-request-RoleArn"></a>
 The Amazon Resource Name \(ARN\) of an IAM role that Amazon SageMaker can assume to perform tasks on your behalf\.
 During model training, Amazon SageMaker needs your permission to read input data from an S3 bucket, download a Docker image that contains training code, write model artifacts to an S3 bucket, write logs to Amazon CloudWatch Logs, and publish metrics to Amazon CloudWatch\.
 You grant permissions for all of these tasks to an IAM role\.
-For more information, see [Amazon SageMaker Roles](http://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html)\.
+For more information, see [Amazon SageMaker Roles](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html)\.
+To be able to pass this role to Amazon SageMaker, the caller of this API must have the `iam:PassRole` permission\.
 Type: String
 Length Constraints: Minimum length of 20\.
 Maximum length of 2048\.
 Pattern: `^arn:aws[a-z\-]*:iam::\d{12}:role/?[a-zA-Z_0-9+=,.@\-_/]+$`